-As an Emerging Diversity Scholar at the National Center for Institutional Diversity, my research remains devoted to an examination of human rights, citizenship, as well as macro-level inequality with a sharp focus on prisons and prisoners as objects of both legal and social negotiation and conflict.
-Currently, my research interests include: the prison to education pipeline or how formerly incarcerated prisoner find a pathway to higher education; health-care decision-making processes among prisoners; the ways prison workers’ religious beliefs and convictions interact with their work; the changing moral worth or value of prisoners within a landscape of evolving attitudes about mass incarceration, alternatives to incarceration and new forms of justice, as well as qualitative and mixed-methodologies
+I am currently a Visiting Scholar and Visiting Assistant Professor of Sociology at John Jay College of Criminal Justice, at the City University of New York, and an Emerging Diversity Scholar at the National Center for Institutional Diversity, at the University of Michigan.
+My research remains devoted to an examination of human rights, citizenship, as well as macro-level inequality with a sharp focus on prisons and prisoners as objects of both legal and social negotiation and conflict.
+Currently, projects include: the prison to education pipeline or how formerly incarcerated prisoners find a pathway to higher education; health-care decision-making processes among prisoners; the ways prison workers’ religious beliefs and convictions interact with their world of work; the changing moral worth or value of prisoners within a landscape of evolving attitudes about mass incarceration, alternatives to incarceration and new forms of justice, as well as qualitative and mixed-methodologies

 The first empirical chapter of my dissertation “A New Iron Closet: Failing to Extend the Spirit of Lawrence v.
 Texas to Prisons and Prisoners,” was recently published in The War on Sex, T. Hoppe and D. Halperin Eds.
 Duke University Press.
 This first piece of written work was awarded the Best Graduate Student Paper Award from the American Sociological Association’s Section on Sexualities and the Best Graduate Student Paper Award, Honorable Mention, from the Society for the Study of Social Problems’ Division on Crime and Juvenile Delinquency.